cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% attestation-letter %}}

+## Automated Report

+An Automated Report is a system-generated report for an [Agile Pentest](#agile-pentest) intended for internal use.
+You cannot customize an Automated Report.
+Learn more about [pentest reports](/platform-deep-dive/pentests/reports/).

 ## Black Box Testing

 Where the pentester has no knowledge of the internal details of the asset.
 Contrast